 Geary Boulevard Improvement Project

 New trees and decorative sidewalk designs will be installed as part of the Geary Boulevard Improvement Project.
-Learn more about the next steps for these community enhancements that were chosen with community input.
+Read about these community enhancements that were chosen with input from neighbors.

-Next, SFPUC plans to begin their work to upgrade aging utilities along Geary Boulevard beginning in early 2025.
+SFPUC began their work January 2025 to upgrade aging utilities along Geary Boulevard.
 Learn more about SFPUC’s sewer and water project.

 For updates about SFMTA’s future transit and safety work, please be sure to sign up for project updates via email or text to stay informed about the surface work planned after underground utility upgrades are complete.